Nasal and paranasal sinus cancer and its treatment can affect your sense of smell. But there are things you can do to help you cope.

 Coping with changes to your sense of smell

 We can take our sense of smell for granted.
 It often plays a big part in how we experience the world.
 It can also make us aware of dangers, such as smoke from a fire, leaking gas, or other chemicals.

 Food, flowers and perfumes are only a few of many pleasant aromas we enjoy in life.

 If cancer or its treatment changes how well you can smell, it can be more difficult to cope with than many people expect.

-Loss of smell and taste can sometimes lead to loss of appetite and weight because eating is no longer as enjoyable.
+Loss of smell and taste can sometimes lead to loss of appetite and weight loss because eating is no longer as enjoyable.

-Try to find ways to enjoy food more again.
 You can vary textures within a meal or try spicy foods for a sensation on your tongue.
 This can help you to enjoy eating again.

 If you have lost your sense of smell it is important to be very safety conscious, especially when using ovens and fires.

 Be sure that you have plenty of working smoke alarms throughout your home.
 Use electricity instead of gas.
 Always read the labels on bottles of chemicals that you use.

 Many strong chemicals require that you use them outside or in a very well ventilated room.